Flexiana/framework/doc/tutorials.md

       ws/start))
 ```

-On `:enter` the interceptor do the permission check if it's allowed for the user found
+On `:enter`, the interceptor performs the permission check.
+It determines if the action allowed for the user found
 in `(-> state :session-data :user)`.
-If the user has no permit on the resource/action then the response will be:
+If access to the resource/action isn't permitted, then the response is:

 ```clojure
 {:status 403
  :body   "Forbidden"}
 ```

-If it has the permission, then it goes to `(-> state :request-data :user-permissions)` as a parameter for data
+If a permission is found, then it goes into `(-> state :request-data :user-permissions)` as a parameter for data
-ownership.
+ownership processing.

-On `:leave` executes the restriction function from `(-> state :request-data :restriction-fn)`, when it's provided.
+On `:leave`, executes the restriction function found in `(-> state :request-data :restriction-fn)`.
+The `restriction-fn`
-The `restriction-fn` would look like this:
+should look like this:

 ```clojure
 (defn restriction-fn